ANazaret/iicd-workshop-2024/docs/problem_set.md

 Fit the model to the data using the `fit` method.

-#### 2.5) Visualize the learned distributions
+#### 2.5) Visualize the learned means

-- Visualize the learned gene means against the true empirical gene means.
+Visualize the learned gene means against the true empirical gene means.

 - Are they the same?
-Do you have any ideas why they might differ?
+- If not, can you hypothesize reasons for any differences?
-- If they differ and you have an idea why, can you fix it?
+- And can you fix it?

 To visualize the gene means, you can use the following code snippet:
 ```python